Faith and Justice Group

-St Mark’s Faith and Justice Group brings together members of the St Mark’s congregation and wider partners who see their Christian commitment as embracing social action in the parish of Broomhill and Broomhall and more widely.
-Ever mindful of the radical example that Jesus’s ministry provides as the way to live our lives and improve the lives of others, its remit includes:
+St Mark’s Faith and Justice Group brings together members of St Mark’s congregation and partner churches who see their Christian commitment as embracing social action in the Parish of Broomhill and Broomhall and more widely.

-Enquiries about St Mark’s activities in the field of faith and justice should be directed to the Group Facilitator, Joe Forde on firstname.lastname@example.org, or the Secretary, David Price, on email@example.com.
+Enquiries about St Mark’s activities in the field of faith and justice should be directed to the Group Facilitator, Joe Forde, on firstname.lastname@example.org or to the Group Secretary, Rob Wilks, on email@example.com